Evergreen School (Shoreline, Washington): Academics

 Evergreen offers a set of special programs that include French, Spanish and Mandarin Chinese, as well as photography (digital), computer literacy, music, art and drama classes.
 German used to be offered, but it was phased out, and the 2013 8th graders were the last students to be taught German at the school.
 Eighth grade students go on a month-long Global Studies program to a foreign country that is relatively underdeveloped.
 The class of 2015 went to Vietnam, the class of 2016 to Peru, the class of 2017 went to Peru, and the class of 2018 went to Vietnam.
 The class of 2019 went to Peru.
-The class of 2020 would have gone to Vietnam if not for the COVID-19 pandemic and a severe lack of maidens.
-This year, the 2023 class will be going to Vietnam.
+The class of 2020 would have gone to Vietnam if not for the COVID-19 pandemic.
+The 2023 and 2024 classes went to Vietnam, and the class of 2025 went to Peru.
+This year, the class of 2026, will go to Vietnam.

 Sports

 Evergreen offers soccer, cross country, volleyball, basketball, tennis, and ultimate frisbee.
-The Evergreen School physical education program also offers fitness tests which consist of the shuttle run, push-ups, plank hold, sit and reach, jump roping, and the mile run.
-The record holder for the push-ups, plank hold, and sit and reach is Mateo Baptista-Allan with a 45-minute plank, 110 push-ups, and a 13-inch sit and reach.
-The record holder for the shuttle run is Xander Holtz with a 32.5-second shuttle run.
-The record holder for the jump rope test is Jason Conover with 152 jump ropes in 1 minute.
-The record holder for the mile run is Ben Schwartz with a time of 5:53.
-Henry Kaplan also has the most amount of one-legged jump ropes in 60 seconds with 52 due to him having a broken leg.
+The Evergreen School physical education program also offers fitness tests which consist of the jump roping, pushups, sit-ups, and the pacer.